What Is The Function Of Simple Columnar

 Key Functions: Absorption

 The absorption process involves a variety of mechanisms, including passive diffusion, facilitated diffusion, active transport, and endocytosis.
-Small, lipid-soluble molecules can diffuse across the cell membrane, while larger, polar molecules require the assistance of transport proteins.
+Practically speaking, small, lipid-soluble molecules can diffuse across the cell membrane, while larger, polar molecules require the assistance of transport proteins.
 Active transport mechanisms, such as the sodium-potassium pump, use energy to move substances against their concentration gradients.
 Endocytosis involves the engulfment of large particles or droplets by the cell membrane.
 The collective action of these processes ensures that essential nutrients are efficiently absorbed into the bloodstream.

 Key Functions: Secretion